AI-HELP/sdk-android-example/README.md

 Wait until the build.gradle sync completion and make sure there is no error during sync: Under the "External Libraries" folder of Android Studio Project sturcture view you should be able to find the folder "elva-1.4.4" and other dependencies specified above.
 If there is an error during sync or you can not find elva folder.
 Use the Method #2 below:

 ### Method #2.
 Download The AIHelp Android SDK：
-Select "Clone or download" to download Android SDK in the github page, unzip the downloaded file.
+Click "Clone or download" to download Android SDK in the github page, unzip the downloaded file.

 **AIHelp-Android-SDK** Contains: